keshavsharma25/diffuse-nft/README.md

 - /api/check - checks the status of the queues and returns the image urls once generated

 NFT Contract - [Link](packages/backend/contracts/DiffusionNFT.sol)

+Was not able to create a live app but will surely complete it.
+Thanks for the amazing Hackathon.